-- Meetings between the pre-school or receiving school prior to the child starting/leaving, wherever possible. - Liaison with the Individual Children's Support Service (ICSS) for pre-schoolers with additional needs moving to Crest Infants. - Our Foundation Stage leader will visit the main feeder pre-schools/nurseries.
-SENCo attends these too, where appropriate. - Additional visits, as well as the usual induction procedures, will be arranged for any children who may need extra time in their new school. - Transition booklets/posters/social stories will be provided for children who may need visual aids prior to starting these will include photographs of the new teacher/classroom and other areas of the school. - Senior staff members, including the SENCo from Delce Academy (local junior school) attend our In School Review in term 5, wherever possible. - A transition plan between Crest Infant and Delce Academy is carefully organised to ensure children spend time in their new school.
+- Meetings between the pre-school or receiving school prior to the child starting/leaving, wherever possible. - Our Foundation Stage leader will visit the main feeder pre-schools/nurseries. -SENCo attends these too, where appropriate. - Additional visits, as well as the usual induction procedures, will be arranged for any children who may need extra time in their new school. - Transition booklets/posters/social stories will be provided for children who may need visual aids prior to starting - these will include photographs of the new teacher/classroom and other areas of the school. - Senior staff members, including the SENCo from Delce Academy (local junior school) attend our In School Review in term 5, wherever possible. - A transition plan between Crest Infant and Delce Academy is carefully organised to ensure children spend time in their new school.
 Year 3 staff members also visit us in school to share stories with children and establish relationships. - Year 2 and Year 3 staff spend time together to share general information on the children who are moving on. - Once school placement offers have been confirmed, meetings are planned during terms 5 and 6 for Crest Infant and Nursery School to share information with receiving junior schools which focus on handing over key information about provision in place to support the needs of our most vulnerable families and our SEND children. - The SENCo liaises with the receiving school's SENCo and head of KS2 to share information regarding any children with special educational needs.